Explanation of Names

 Noted, as are other genera of this family, for forming mating swarms.
 Males capture a small insect and offer it as a nuptial gift to a female.

-3. The location of the swarm is determined by markers.
-These may be very specific (under a overhanging branch in the sun, so the swarms may move with the sun) or rather 'generally defined' (along a slope, creating a very 'long' swarm, or over the water surface in a brook).
+The location of the swarm is determined by markers.
+These may be very specific (under a overhanging branch in the sun, so the swarms may move with the sun) or rather 'generally defined' (along a slope, creating a very 'long' swarm, or over the water surface of a brook).